sardana-org/sardana-followup/20191128/MINUTES.md

      A dedicated meeting will be held on Thursday, the 12th December.

 5. AOB
-   - No discussed about date for next meeting
+   - Proposed date for the next meeting is 16.01.2020 at 14:00.
+It will be organized by Grzegorz.